 When the hinge is too long for the surface, you can easily cut it to length.
 Here I have not yet cut the hinge to length.
 The covering will seal the hole in the elevator trailing edge.

-For Flat Hinges like those from DuBro I use the Hinging Slot cutting tools from DuBro.
+For Flat Hinges like those from DuBro and I use the Hinging Slot cutting tool set from DuBro as well.
 They are easy to use and they make the job quick to complete.

 Here is the inner end of the aileron with the DuBro flat hinge installed.
 I like to install all the hinges in the movable control surface and then transfer their locations to the trailing edge of the wing.